bhushananokar/Deep-Coders/readme.md

 ## Usage

 ### First-time Setup
+1. CLICK ON THE GETSTARTED BUTTON OR 'STEM' CARDS TO USE THE APPLICATION
-1. Register an account on the welcome page
+2. Register an account on the welcome page
-2. Set up your learning profile with your learning style and any specific needs
+3. Set up your learning profile with your learning style and any specific needs
-3. Navigate to the dashboard to view your personalized recommendations
+4. Navigate to the dashboard to view your personalized recommendations

 ### Content Adaptation
 1. Go to "Adapt Content" in the navigation menu